-No. Chemotherapy works in conflict with the Gerson Therapy, which detoxifies the body in order to restore the body’s natural defenses.
-If a patient has undergone chemotherapy, they need to wait a minimum of 2-3 weeks after their last treatment to begin the Gerson Therapy (if they are starting from home), or wait a minimum of 4 weeks after completing chemotherapy before applying to the clinic.
-At that point, they need to begin the Gerson Therapy at a modified level, so that they do not detoxify too quickly.
-For this reason, we recommend that any patient pre-treated with chemotherapy begin the Gerson Therapy at a clinic, so that they can be safely and gradually introduced to the therapy under a doctor’s supervision.
+No; if a patient has undergone chemotherapy, they need to wait a minimum of 4 weeks after completing chemotherapy before applying to the clinic.
+This span of time will allow for a more accurate assessment of the patient’s status post-chemotherapy.
+At that point, they will need to begin the Gerson Therapy at a modified level, so that they do not detoxify too quickly.
+For this reason, we recommend that any patient pre-treated with chemotherapy begin the Gerson Therapy at a clinic or under the supervision of a certified Gerson practitioner, so that they can be safely and gradually introduced to the therapy under a doctor’s supervision.

 To open a licensed Gerson treatment center, there are many considerations and steps to be made.
 First, and most importantly, you must have at least one licensed Gerson practitioner.
 We provide our Gerson Therapy Practitioner Training Program to train and license doctors in the Gerson Therapy.
 Once you have a doctor that is fully certified as a Gerson practitioner, you can begin the process of applying to open a Gerson clinic.
 For more questions about opening clinics, email email@example.com.

 I’ve heard of other clinics and doctors practicing the Gerson Therapy that are not listed on this website.
 Why aren’t they licensed by the Gerson Institute?